 - Dreamfyre - Originally ridden by Queen Helaena Targaryen, unclaimed since Helaena's death

-The mob was able to clamber through windows and break down the Dragonpit's lesser entrance doors made of oak and iron using crude rams and the blows of countless axes.
+Defeating the about 50 Dragonkeepers guarding it, the mob was able to clamber through windows and break down the Dragonpit's lesser entrance doors made of oak and iron using crude rams and the blows of countless axes.
 By the time the attackers came pouring onto the sands all four dragons were roused, awake, and angry.

 Trapped within the pit, hemmed in by wall and dome and bound by their heavy chains the dragons were not able to fly away or use their wings to evade attacks and swoop down on their foes.
 Instead the four dragons fought with their horns and claws and teeth, turning this way and that like the bulls in a Flea Bottom rat pit.
 They let loose their dragonflame and transformed the Dragonpit into a fiery inferno.
 At the same time Syrax, who was being stabled in the Red Keep, was loosed by Prince Joffrey Velaryon.